 Who Needs ISO Compliances?

 The ISO 27001 certification is essential for organizations such as financial firms, healthcare companies, insurance providers, payment merchants, or any other organizations that handle critically sensitive information.
 ISO 27001 certified companies have a better reputation than their uncertified counterparts which can offer value to clients and partners.

 How Much Does ISO 27001 Audit Cost?

 Achieving the ISO 27001 certification is a time and money-intensive process, especially for large corporations and enterprises.
-The audit cost includes the fees charged by certified bodies plus the number of resources invested in the audit preparation.
-Thus, larger organizations incur higher costs compared to the smaller counterparts.
+The audit cost includes the fees charged by certified bodies plus the number of resources investigated during the audit preparation.
+Thus, larger organizations experience higher costs compared to their smaller counterparts.

-Proper preparation helps lower costs for the ISO 27001 audit.
+Proper planning helps lower costs for the audit.
 For example, a vulnerability assessment will provide a scope of the entire IT environment, while penetration tests assess how an organization is at risk of attacks.
 These assessments and tests provide an overview of all business threats and help in remediation.

 How Can I Prepare for ISO 27001 Audit?

 ISO 27001 certification process starts with an audit conducted by accredited auditors.
 During the audit process, the auditors will ensure all established standards and requirements have been met by the organization.
-The audit can be nearly instant or may take several weeks or months depending on the organization’s preparedness and the complexity involved.
+The audit can be nearly instant or may take several weeks or months depending on the organization’s readiness and the complexity involved.